 It hits you from a few angles.
-First, there’s the stress of just like… well… dying.
+First, there's the stress of just like…well… dying.
 You’ve seen the labeled Driver’s Ed cars ferrying teenagers around your neighborhood.
-More or less, the worst thing that happens is that the instructor just says “pull over.”
-And the poor instructor looks 73 years old even though he’s only 40.
-Now take the same thing and put it up in the air at 5,000 feet, travelling 150 knots and the crying souls of a hundred people who have been killed because your student lost focus.
-It’s stress that haunts you, even when times are good.
+More or less, the worst thing that happens is that the instructor just says "pull over."
+And the poor instructor looks 73 years old even though he's only 40.
+Now take the same thing and put it up in the air at 5,000 feet, traveling 150 knots and the crying souls of a hundred people who have been killed because your student lost focus.
+It's stress that haunts you, even when times are good.

 Then there's the stress of the money.
 First think about the civilian who hopes to learn from you.
 He's already paying $150 an hour for plane rental then gas then YOUR time.
 It adds up to being a very expensive endeavor.
 And there's always a younger, cheaper flight instructor willing to do it for less.